NorbuZhang/Mac-Unseen/README.md

 ## Download Options

-Release builds may be offered in two variants:
+The current version requires a Python3 environment to run.
+As a result, release builds may be offered in two variants:

 - Standard build: smaller download.
 It uses the Python runtime already available on the Mac to run the hidden-sensor collector.
 - Python-included build: larger download.
 It bundles a Python framework for Macs where the required Python runtime is missing, restricted, or unreliable.